Reviews You Can Rely On

 We spent dozens of hours researching Nerf blasters before we bought the 9 best models on the market today for a head-to-head Nerf weapon battle royale.
 We carefully inspected each product for the subtleties and differences in features that set it apart from the others.
 We considered how hard the manual powered Nerf blasters are to set as well as the size and price of the batteries for the electric models.
 We even measured the maximum distance each blaster was able to shoot its projectile.
 Most importantly, we judged how much fun each model was to use.
 Read below to see the results of our comprehensive Nerf blaster review.

-If you're looking for something fun and educational to keep your kids entertained, check out our reviews of the best kids robots and kids electronics.
+If you're looking for something fun and educational to keep your kids entertained, check out our reviews of kids robots and kids electronics.
 We've also tested fun games like card games, top-rated board games, and even drones for kids.

 Editor's Note: We updated our Nerf gun article on June 26, 2023, to remove a discontinued model.